 Our future success depends in part upon our proprietary technology.
-Aside from one issued patent related to the BolaWrapTM 100, none of our products, including BolaWrapTM, have any issued patented or other intellectual property protection.
-Our protective measures taken thus far, including our one issued patent, pending patents, trademarks and trade secret laws, may prove inadequate to protect our proprietary rights.
+We currently own four issued patents related to the BolaWrap 100 and have eight patents pending.
+Our protective measures taken thus far, including our issued patents, pending patents, trademarks and trade secret laws, may prove inadequate to protect our proprietary rights.
 There can be no assurance we will be granted any patent rights from pending patents.
 The scope of any possible patent rights may not prevent others from developing and selling competing products.
 The validity and breadth of claims covered in any possible patents involve complex legal and factual questions, and the resolution of such claims may be highly uncertain, lengthy, and expensive.
 In addition, any patents, if granted, may be held invalid upon challenge, or others may claim rights in or ownership of our patents.